 Who buys pre-made bug out bags, anyway?

 There’s a huge number of people who want to prepare but don’t want to put in the effort.
-They usually spend a lot of time on political sites, ranting but when it comes to actually being prepared, they fall short.
+They typically spend a lot of time on political sites, ranting, but when it comes to actually being prepared, they fall short.

-Now, I know there are a lot of exceptions to any rule.
-Clearly the companies that sell pre-made bug out bags and pre-packed food are doing very well.
+Clearly the companies that sell pre-made bug out bags and pre-packed food are doing well, and I’m not saying there’s no value to these BOBs.

 But we know better.
-Pre-made stuff is, in fact, a tax for laziness.
+Pre-made stuff is, in fact, for the lazy.
 We realize that we have much more to gain if we take some of the time we’d spend browsing the Internet to learn new things and use it to pre-pack our own bags.